alphasine/AlphasineAssistant/README.md

 ## 🛠️ Roadmap

-We're actively developing Nanobrowser with exciting features on the horizon, welcome to join us!
+We're actively developing AlphasineAssistant with exciting features on the horizon, welcome to join us!

-Check out our detailed roadmap and upcoming features in our [GitHub Discussions](https://github.com/nanobrowser/nanobrowser/discussions/85).
+Check out our detailed roadmap and upcoming features in our [GitHub Discussions](https://github.com/alphasine/AlphasineAssistant/discussions/85).

 ## 🤝 Contributing

-**We need your help to make Nanobrowser even better!**  Contributions of all kinds are welcome:
+**We need your help to make AlphasineAssistant even better!**  Contributions of all kinds are welcome:

 *  **Share Prompts & Use Cases**
    * Join our [Discord server](https://discord.gg/NN3ABHggMK).
-   * share how you're using Nanobrowser.
+   * share how you're using AlphasineAssistant.
 Help us build a library of useful prompts and real-world use cases.
 *  **Provide Feedback**
-   * Try Nanobrowser and give us feedback on its performance or suggest improvements in our [Discord server](https://discord.gg/NN3ABHggMK).
+   * Try AlphasineAssistant and give us feedback on its performance or suggest improvements in our [Discord server](https://discord.gg/NN3ABHggMK).
 * **Contribute Code**
    * Check out our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute code to the project.
    * Submit pull requests for bug fixes, features, or documentation improvements.